Benjamin Bonzi

 Benjamin Bonzi (/fr/; born 9 June 1996) is a French professional tennis player.
-Bonzi has a career-high ATP singles ranking of world No. 42 achieved on 6 February 2023.
-He also has a career-high doubles ranking of world No. 121 achieved on 19 September 2022.
+Bonzi has a career-high ATP singles ranking of world No. 42 achieved on 6 February 2023 and a career-high doubles ranking of world No. 121 achieved on 19 September 2022.

 Career

 2014: Juniors

 Bonzi won the 2014 French Open boys' doubles title with fellow countryman Quentin Halys after defeating Lucas Miedler and Akira Santillan in the final in straight sets.

 2017: Grand Slam debut & first win at French Open

 A wildcard entry for the 2017 French Open, he won the match over Daniil Medvedev after his retirement in the first round, before losing to 19th seed Albert Ramos Vinolas in the second round.

 2018: Wimbledon debut

 Bonzi qualified for the 2018 Wimbledon Championships, defeating Britain's James Ward in the final qualifying round, but lost to Lukáš Lacko in the first round of the main draw.